-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 Objective Review Teaching is strong and consistent across all classes with high expectations for all.
-Some improvements had been seen but this isn't yet fully consistent across classes.
-Next year's development of this to include walkthrus, a coaching approach and CPD on assessment will further strengthen this area.
+Clear improvements have been seen but this isn't yet fully consistent across classes.
+All teaching staff have engaged very well with CPD during the summer term and should have the skills needed to move this forward with the continued CPD and support this coming year.
+Further development of this to include walkthrus, a coaching approach and CPD on assessment will further strengthen this area.
 The vast majority of children will have strongly embedded phonetical reading knowledge and understanding enabling them to fully access the curriculum.
-This has been an area os success and our phonics results at Year 1 and Year 2 are now consistently above National Average.
-There will be continued overview and CPD for this as we have some new staff and a new early reading lead.
+Across the 3 year period of the previous strategy phonics results have been, on average, above national however 2024 results were below.
+This is mainly cohort specific but the work undertaken by the new phonics lead last year to improve teaching will be embedded and strengthened further.
+The impact of the new reading lead on the teaching of phonics has been strong.
 The curriculum will be implemented with full effectiveness and will show positive impact on the knowledge and skills of the children.
-The curriculum has been fully reviewed to show clear progression and expected minimum knowledge, skills and vocabulary with school now being fully one form entry.
+The curriculum has been fully reviewed to show clear progression and expected minimum knowledge, skills and vocabulary.
+All subject leads have complied detailed MTPs for their subject to enable teachers to have far more clarity in what to teach and when.
 The evaluation of the impact of this will continue during the coming academic year and further developments will occur as they arise.

 The EYFS unit will deliver a curriculum which is at least good with the best possible use of the new provision and resources.
-Improvements were seen in EYFS last year as a result of this work and the curriculum is now clear and well sequenced.
+Improvements were seen in EYFS over the last two years as a result of this work and the curriculum is now clear and well sequenced.
+Results in EYFS have returned to above national.
 Further work with staff to ensure consistent and effective delivery will continue this year as will the further development of the outdoor provision.
-There will be no children entering KS2 without a strong base of phonics knowledge unless This priority has been fulfilled and the focus will now move to understanding there are specific learning needs which are being addressed. fluency and the effective teaching needed to develop and embed this.
 The school curriculum for PSHE will be strong and able to adapt to meet the needs of groups of children as these arise.
 This has been developed in line with the whole school curriculum and will be further reviewed as the year progresses.
-External planned schemes will be researched to support the classroom delivery of PSHE.
+An external planned scheme (Kapow) will be researched to support the classroom delivery of PSHE.